 And remember, we live in a photo-led world so good product photos are essential for the success of your business.
 If your website visitors can’t clearly see what you’re selling, they likely won’t buy from you.

 It’s this simple: The better your product photos are, the more likely your audience will want what you’re selling.
-Because of this, you might want to consider investing in a professional photographer who specializes in taking product photos of artwork or photographs.
+Fortunately, you’ve already got that handy photography experience under your belt, so taking high-quality product photos should come naturally.

 - Have Enough Light: Shoot near a window so your artwork is adequately and evenly lit and photograph your work against a white background, preferably laid flat, to get a clear product-only shot.
 Always photograph your work in the same light to avoid shots with darker backgrounds or different shadows because you’ve shot at different times of the day.